Rustic Blueberry Galette

 Eeeekkk!
 Blueberry Galette!!
-The inside-out-pie made for pie dreamers who want to eat a homemade pie but don’t have all the time to make a pie.
+Also known as Blueberry Crostata, it’s the inside-out-pie made for pie dreamers who want to eat a homemade pie but don’t have all the time to make a pie.

 If that is you, please raise your hand!

 Then run to the store and get the eight ingredients this recipe calls for (although you probably have most of them!), and make this long lost cousin of our beloved pie – the galette.

 I have a strange affection for all galettes.
 Their rustic beauty captivates me.
 My dessert-loving heart bursts with joy whenever I take a bite into that crumbly, fruity goodness.

 They are also so easy to make I will never have an excuse to not make a pie again.

 There will be be no more trying to fit pie crusts into a pie pan, no more washing of pie pans (omg yes), no more making a lattice or crumble, no more digging that first slice of pie out of the pie pan.
 Because we all know how that typically goes.

 And because we are simplifying things around here – no more rolling of the pie crust.

 If you love to make homemade pie crusts, I respect you, I wish I was more like you, and I think you are FAB with a capital letter F, A, B.